matrix-org/matrix-spec-proposals/proposals/4102-unthreaded-read-receipts.md

 question is the most recent event in the room, which is fairly common.

 This becomes a major problem when the threaded receipt "wins" and is returned _instead of_ the unthreaded receipt.
-Some clients, such as Element X, do not handle threads and will ignore receipts with a `thread_id`, assuming that clients will also be sending unthreaded receipts.
+Some clients, such as Element X, do not handle threads and will ignore receipts with a non-main `thread_id`, assuming that clients will also be sending unthreaded receipts.
 When the threaded receipt "wins" however, these clients will simply not see the receipt, despite the sender sending it.